SmartBear-DevRel/explore-cli/README.md

 ### Session Cookies for CLI command

-You will need to obtain certain cookies from an active session in SwaggerHub Explore to invoke the `CLI` commands.
+You will need to obtain certain cookies from an active session in API Hub Explore to invoke the `CLI` commands.

-From SwaggerHub Explore, navigate to your browser development tools, locate the application cookies and extract the `SESSION` and `XSRF-TOKEN` cookies.
+From API Hub Explore, navigate to your browser development tools, locate the application cookies and extract the `SESSION` and `XSRF-TOKEN` cookies.

 #### How to get cookie values from your browser

 ##### Keyboard

 - Windows/Linux: Ctrl + Shift + I or F12
 - macOS: ⌘ + ⌥ + I

 ##### Other Options

 **Chrome**
 > Use one of the following methods:
 > - click the three-dots icon in the upper-right-hand corner of the browser window `>`  click More tools `>` Developer Tools
 > - F12 (on Windows/Linux), and Option + ⌘ + J (on macOS)